saxrussell/piper/docs/getting_started/variables_and_types.md

 ### Int

 An `int` is any whole integer between negative infinite and infinite.
-We can perform arithmetic operations on integers, use them as iterators to loop over a collection.
+We can perform arithmetic operations on integers, or use them as iterators to loop over a collection.
 Note that we don't use quotation marks when writing integers.

 ```python
 2 + 2